simonis/mmap-pause/README.md

 | 4.x (4.14) | [yes](#al-2018--jdk-8) | [yes](#al-2018--jdk-11) | [yes](#al-2018--jdk-17) | [yes](#al-2018--jdk-head-20) |
 | 5.x (5.10) | [no](#al-2023--jdk-8)  | no                     | [no](#al-2023--jdk-17)  | [no](#al-2023--jdk-head-20)  |

-Viability of a [POC fix](#running-the-tests) which writes the performance counters asynchronously to shared memory is JDK and kernel dependent:
+The usefulness of a [POC fix](#running-the-tests) which writes the performance counters asynchronously to shared memory is still JDK and kernel dependent:

 | kernel     | JDK 8                 | JDK 11                 | JDK 17                 | JDK HEAD (20)               |
 | :--------- | :-------------------: | :--------------------: | :--------------------: | :-------------------------: |